LaboratoireMecaniqueLille/crappy/docs/source/index.rst

    This documentation describes Crappy |release|.
-See the `release notes on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/releases>`_ for changes in published versions, or visit :doc:`troubleshooting` for usage questions and bug reports.
+See the `release notes on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/releases>`_ for changes in published versions, or visit :doc:`support` for usage questions and bug reports.

 Run a first test
 ----------------